Cavity Quantum Electrodynamics with Hyperbolic van der Waals Materials

 {\it Discussions.---} The proposed platform for ultrastrong-coupling cavity QED materials can be realized by various polar vdW materials exhibiting hyperbolic phonon polaritons, including Bi$_{2}$Se$_3$, Bi$_{2}$Te$_{3}$, MoS$_{2}$ and MoO$_{3}$ as well as $\textit{h}$-BN \cite{EM14,GAK13,SJ14,MW18,ZZ18,ZZ19}.
 Thus, by confining materials in the cavity consisting of these vdW structures, one can strongly couple electronic excitations to quantized electromagnetic modes in a wide spectral range from mid- or far-infrared to THz regimes.
 Moreover, the layered nature of vdW crystals should readily allow one to tune the cavity coupling strengths by controlling the thickness of the surrounding crystals.

-While polaritons in these materials are known to exhibit ultralow loss \cite{CJD14,SD14,GA18,SD19,MEY22,SHH22,MW18,ZZ18,ZZ19}, it merits further study to examine a role of dissipation in the present cavity setup.
-In particular, it is intriguing to explore if and when a confinement of quantum materials in the cavity with dissipative hyperbolic polaritons could lead to phase transitions or dynamics unique to open systems \cite{YAreview,FM21}.
-We also note that in general the contribution from the instantaneous Coulomb energy could be important when the 2D material is placed near the surfaces.
-In the present planar setup, this contribution might lead to sizable effects in many-body regimes due to dielectric screening of the electron-electron Coulomb interaction \cite{LLH15}.
+While polaritons in these materials exhibit ultralow loss originating from multi-phonon or disorder-induced scatterings \cite{CJD14,SD14,GA18,SD19,MEY22,SHH22,MW18,ZZ18,ZZ19}, it merits further study to explore if and when one could engineer such dissipation to realize phases or dynamics unique to open systems \cite{YAreview,FM21}.
+Our analysis focused on 2D materials and it remains an interesting open problem how one can realize ultrastrong coupling between light and 3D bulk materials if at all possible.
+Finally, in quantum information science, a material excitation consisting of localized polaritons might find applications in photon storage, quantum memory, or nondissipative emitter interactions \cite{LA09,GTA15}.

 In summary, we showed that the planar cavity consisting of vdW heterostructures provides a promising platform to attain the single-electron ultrastrong coupling in the THz or mid-infrared regions.
 As a proof-of-concept demonstration, we presented the analysis of the magnetoabsorption spectrum for the 2D electron confined in the $\textit{h}$-BN cavity, where the coupling can be ultrastrong provided that the thicknesses are judiciously controlled.
-We expect that our results open a way to study wealth of recent predictions in the emerging field of cavity QED materials.
-We hope that our work simulates further studies in these directions.
+We expect that our results open a way to study a variety of recent predictions in the emerging field of cavity QED materials.

 \widetext

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}